ZhenhanHu/cse15l-lab-reports/index.md

     }
 }
 ```
-Note: I used `java.net.URLDecoder` class that decodes the URL parameters to handle the issue where "+" is displayed between spaces in output.
+Note: I used `java.net.URLDecoder` class that decodes the URL parameters to handle the issue where "+" is displayed between spaces in output, and catched `UnsupportedEncodingException` caused from it.

 ## *Screenshot 1 using `/add-message`*
 ![Image](lab_report2,part1.1.png)